 - Build-Up to Leaving the House – Once everyone is okay with separation in the home, then it’s time for you to actually leave the house.
 Begin at 15 minutes and slowly build up increments according to how old they are.

-- When you return, maintain a calm, collected demeanor and give them a treat so long as they didn’t act up or destroy anything.
+- When you return, maintain a calm, collected demeanor and give them a treat so long as they don’t act up or destroy anything.

 How Long Can You Leave a Beagle Alone?